How to use Full Screen Shortcuts to make a Window FullScreen 2023

 - Ctrl + Left arrow or Right arrow: Move forth and back between full-screen apps.

-It is necessary to remember that some applications or programs don’t have a full-screen mode.
-In this case, you can’t see the green circle at the corner, and the full-screen option is greyed out.
+It is important to keep in mind that certain applications or programs do not have a full-screen mode.
+When this happens, you will not see the green circle at the corner, and the option to go full-screen will be grayed out.

-Firefox has a convenient full-screen mode.
-The Firefox user interface doesn’t take up significant storage space, but the browsing experience is more satisfactory in full-screen mode.
+Firefox offers a convenient full-screen mode, which enhances the browsing experience.
+Although the Firefox user interface doesn’t take up significant storage space, using full-screen mode can make the browsing experience more satisfactory.

 Enter the Full Screen Without Shortcuts